abdellaui/sahin.uk/README.md

 ## 🖨️ printable cv

-whether you’re online or offline, this cV is fully printable. it’s optimized for printing both with and without background styles to suit your preference.
+whether you’re online or offline, this cv is fully printable. it’s optimized for printing both with and without background styles to suit your preference.

 ---